 3 college business ideas for Trailblazers

 - Invent and sell a product or service that solves a problem—especially if it benefits college students like you.
-You have a built in customer base while you’re in school.
-And if it takes off, create work opportunities for your favorite classmates.

 - Start a marketplace (online or a pop-up on campus) to help foster entrepreneurship among your peers.
 Sell the creations of others and take a cut for your hard work.

-Illustrations by by Alice Mollon
+Feature image by Alice Mollon